cloud-66-internal/help.cloud66.com/_maestro/the-basics/about-maestro.md

 ---
 layout: post
 template: one-col
-title: Introduction to Docker deployments
+title: About Maestro
 categories: the-basics
-lead: ""
+order: 2
+lead: "An introduction to the components of Maestro"
 legacy: false
 tags: ["operations", "docker"]
 permalink: /:collection/:path
 ---

-{% assign product = 'maestro' %}

-## Introduction to Docker
+## Docker

 [Docker](https://www.docker.com/) is an open-source project that helps developers publish applications inside containers.
 There are many benefits to using Docker: